Mostafa-Medhat/Mostafa-Medhat/README.md

 My name is **Mostafa Medhat**.
 I'm a System & Biomedical Engineering Fresh Graduate @ Cairo Uni.
 My Passion dives deep in **Embedded Systems**.
 I have a great experience with multiple microcontrollers such as **STM (ARM Cortex-M4), AVR (ATmega16,32) and Intel 8051 MP**.
 Also, I have a great experience with **Python Desktop Apps and GUIs** using [`PyQt5`](https://pypi.org/project/PyQt5/)

-- 🌱 I’m currently learning Machine Learning & Mobile Application Development.
+- 🌱 I’m currently performing my military service as a Clinical Engineer Soldier.
 - 💬 Ask me about **`Embedded Systems` , `Pyqt5`, ` AVR MC` & `ARM-Cortex M4`**.
 - 📫 How to reach me: mmedhat72@gmail.com **or** mostafa.medhat.eng@gmail.com.